-A grade of "C" or above must be achieved in all courses in order to advance in the program and prior to placement in the practicum course.
+A grade of "C" or above must be achieved in all courses in order to advance in the program and prior to taking the practicum course.
 Minimum keyboarding competency of 40 words per minute and computer skills including ability to use email, upload and download files, install software and navigate the internet.
+The program is sequenced with pre/co-requisites.